tenjava-2014/Vilsol-t3/README.md

 In the future I want to expand the plugin so it supports a lot more disasters, like tornadoes, epidemics, etc. It would also support a lot more customization, for example, you would be able to customize what block types are created by the disasters etc.

+I have made the plugin so it is very easy to add more events and customize them as you want.
+You only have to extend a single class and add a config option, and you are done.

 Screenshots
 -----------